 Just a few years later, and I was stenciling on walls and ceilings in people’s homes, creating beautiful faux finishes, frescoes and murals and my stencil collection grew tremendously!
 At this point we were cutting our own vinyl masking stencils too, and used them for very intricate decorating, such as marquetry inlayed floors and painted ceilings.
 Our creativity soared, and we embraced the unique challenges of each project with joy and excitement.
 However, I always dreamt of starting our own stencil company, and finally, in 2008, the opportunity presented itself!
 In only a few years, Cutting Edge Stencils became a blooming family business, with our son Alex running our production and overseeing our studio.

 Greg and Janna share a creative life together in Northern New Jersey.
 Their creativity doesn’t stop with just painting!
 They live on a beautiful property where they plant gorgeous flower gardens, grow their own fruits and veggies, keep bees and cook gourmet meals (Greg is also a graduate from Culinary Institute of America).
 Janna enjoys making preserves from homegrown produce, creating handmade soap, and designing beautiful greeting cards with her girlfriends.
 She makes kombucha and studies traditional herbal medicine.
 She also holds a master’s degree in zoology and botany (Hence a nicely detailed botanical stencils!)
-When time permits, Janna is a superb seamstress, knitter, and classical pianist.

 We feel that there is no time to waste in this life, and, as Abe Lincoln said, "it is not the days in the life, but the life in the days!”